vrandall66/front-end-submissions-public/1710/number-guesser/nyssa-keller.md

-## Student:
+## Student: Nyssa
-## Evaluator:
+## Evaluator: Louisa
 ## Notes/What To Work On:

+- I encourage you to speak up and ask questions.
+The more you engage with your peers and instructors, the faster you'll feel confidant with the material, and you have a lot of offer those around you!!

 ## Functional Expectations

 * Novice: Application meets all of the expectations of phase one.
 * Advanced Beginner: Application meets all of the expectations of phase two.
-* Proficient: Application meets all of the expectations of phase three.
-* Exceptional: Application meets all of the expectations of phase three and one or more of the extensions.

 ## COMP RECREATION / DESIGN

 * Novice
 * Advanced Beginner
-* Proficient
-* Exceptional

 ## HTML

 * Novice
 * Advanced Beginner
-* Proficient
-* Exceptional

 ## CSS

 * Novice
 * Advanced Beginner
-* Proficient
-* Exceptional

 ## JS/jQuery

 * Novice
 * Advanced Beginner
-* Proficient
-* Exceptional

-## Surprise and Delight (reminder: have fun!)

-* Unicorn Rainbows
-* Hot Fire
-* Sparkles
-* Magic